jrviz/Zehnder-Q-ESPHome/README.md

 This is work in progress

 These instructions explain how I added an ESPHome monitor/controller into my Zehnder Comfoair Q-series MVHR unit.
-It is etirely based on the project by @yoziru at [yoziru project](https://github.com/yoziru/esphome-zehnder-comfoair/tree/main)
+It is entirely based on the project by @yoziru at [yoziru project](https://github.com/yoziru/esphome-zehnder-comfoair/tree/main)

 The reason I produced this was that the project had a compile error for me as there seemed to be a depracated statement.
 I also am trying to create more detailed instructions as this was all new to me and I'm trying to fill in more detail for those who are not used to ESPHome.
 In doing this I did refactor the project Yaml file and one of it's dependents in order to put all the things you might want to change and external references in one place.